5 Signs You May Have Hypoglycemia

 You're sweaty, and it isn't hot

 Find yourself breaking into a cold sweat for no reason?
 Low blood sugar may be to blame.
 The stress on your body means that it has to work harder, and a cold sweat is a classic sign that your body is having to work too hard to function.
+Other symptoms might be a rapid or irregular heartbeat, or even blurred vision.

 Hypoglycemia can bring on feelings of nausea or extreme hunger.
 Traditionally, eating sugar helps raise blood sugar levels, but try to eat a balanced snack or meal soon afterward, to avoid a repeat sugar crash.